 Camden is one of London’s best known tourist areas, with a cool reputation and Street Art on almost every corner.
 That said, thanks to ongoing renovations and redevelopment, much of its distinctive urban art is now under threat.
 To be sure to find some, get to Chalk Farm and Mornington Crescent tube stops.
 Between Hawley Mews and Hartland Road you can find Dan Kitchener’s A Rainy Night in Tokyo, Amara pauvre Dios, Gnasher Murals, Irony, Cranio, Señor X, Vanesa Longchamp, Nomad Clan, and Captain Kris.

 A buzzing, dynamic district and a great place to be whether you’re looking for Street Art or not, Shoreditch is the perfect place to start your search.
 You’ll find the Shoreditch Art Wall on Great Eastern Street, and on Holywell Lane the Village Underground boasts an ever changing mural.
 If you’re on the hunt for big names, you can’t miss Rivinton Street.
-There you’ll find Banksy, but also Ben Eine, Stinkfish, Craino and Rolla.
-Finally, head to Redchurch Street to check out Jim Vision, Nathan Bowen, Shepard Fairy, Mr Cenz and Aylo.
+There you’ll find graffiti paintings by Banksy, but also Ben Eine, Stinkfish, Craino and Rolla.
+Finally, head to Redchurch Street to check out Jim Vision, Nathan Bowen, Shepard Fairey, Mr Cenz and Aylo.

 Brick Lane is the epicentre of Street Art in London, nestled between Whitechapel in the north and Bethnal Green and Shoreditch to the south.
 Head straight to Commerical Street, where Tonybee Hall has just added a stunning new graffiti portrait, with hair that blends into the real ivy covering the building.
 Next, get yourself to Hanbury Street, where you can find the famous Big Rower.
 Finally, don’t miss works by Bicileta Semfrayo, as well as D-Face’s car and another piece by Banksy, all at Corbet Place.